Jacobs-Blog/stop-copy-pasting-your-resume/README.md

 # Stop Copy-Pasting Your Resumé (and Everything Else)

 A repository with AsciiDoc examples, to be used as examples in a blog post about AsciiDoc.
+All examples are generated with an automated GitHub Action, and published as a release.
+You can see the real examples at the releases page.

 ## Examples